schnwil/Image-Filter-Convolution-CUDA-OpenGL-OpenCV/README.md

 File IO and benchmarking are provided by calls to the OpenCV library.

-Image display is provided by interoperating CUDA with OpenGL.
+Image display is provided by interoperating CUDA with OpenCV.

 To compile the code run the makefile.